REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 - Upload input data
 - Run the DRR steps: Ingest → Enrich → Report → Project
 - Compare your output with DRR’s expected output
+- Write your own DRR logic using the Rune DSL

 This is great for testing, proofs of concept, or validating your own build.
 But it is **not** designed for production scale reporting – it can only accommodate limited volume and throughput.
 Also, the **Ingest** and **Project** services only cover the formats that have been publicly developed and distributed in the CDM and DRR, not firms’ custom formats.